team-pbca/pbca/README.md

 ## License

-This project is licensed under CC BY-NC 4.0.
+This project is licensed under CC BY-NC-SA 4.0.
 See the LICENSE file for details.
 For non-commercial use only; contact ig.commerce.0@gmail.com for commercial inquiries.